Class 9 Science

 Sulphur molecule (S8): Molecule of sulphur is formed by the combination of eight sulphur atoms.

-Phosphoroud molecule (P4): Molecule of phosphorous is formed by the combination of four phosphorous atoms.
+Phosphorous molecule (P4): Molecule of phosphorous is formed by the combination of four phosphorous atoms.

 Molecules of some non-reactive elements are formed by single atom.
-For example – helium, neon, argon, etc. molecules: Molecules of metals formed as big cluster of atoms.
+For example: helium, neon, argon, etc. molecules: Molecules of metals formed as big cluster of atoms.
 They are represented by their symbols simply.
 For example: Iron (Fe), Copper (Cu), Zinc (Zn), etc. These molecules are known as giant molecules.

-Carbon is a non-metal, but it also exists as giant molecule and represented by its symbol ‘C’.
+Carbon is a non-metal, but it also exists as giant molecule and represented by its symbol C.

 Atomicity

-Monoatomic: When molecule is formed by single atom only, it is called monoatomic molecule.
+When a molecule is formed by single atom only, it is called monoatomic molecule.
 Generally noble gas forms monoatomic molecules.
 For example: Helium (He), Neon (Ne), Argon (Ar), Kr (Krypton), Xenon (Xe), Randon (Rn).

-Diatomic: When molecule is formed by the cDiatomic: When molecule is formed by the combination of two atoms of it is called diatomic molecule.
+When a molecule is formed by the combination of two atoms of it is called diatomic molecule.
 For example: Hydrogen (H2), Oxygen (O2), Nitrogen (N2), Chlorine (Cl2), etc.

 Atomicity of Some Elements